How to Become a Supply Chain Manager

 While it’s not a requirement to practice, many supply chain managers seek to further their education and distinguish themselves in the industry by pursuing professional certification.
 Offered by peer-led organizations, these certifications demonstrate one’s industry expertise and a commitment to the evolving best practices in supply chain management.

 The Association for Supply Chain Management (ASCM) offers the Certified Supply Chain Professional (CSCP) designation.
 Eligibility requirements include a bachelor’s degree or three years of relevant work experience.
-Applicants must pass an eight-module exam that covers the following areas: global supply chain networks; sourcing products and services; supply chain risk; internal operations and inventory; and supply chain relationships.
-Exam fees total $1,365 for non-members.
+Applicants must pass an eight-module exam that covers global supply chain networks, sourcing products and services, supply chain risk, internal operations and inventory, and supply chain relationships.
+Exam fees total $1,390 for non-members.

-CSCP-holders will need to recertify every five years by submitting proof of 75 professional development points and submitting a fee of $150.
+CSCP-holders will need to recertify every five years by submitting proof of 75 professional development points and submitting a fee of $100 for members and $200 for non-members.
 The ASCM also offers two other specialized designations of interest for supply chain managers: Certified in Production and Inventory Management (CPIM) and Certified in Logistics, Transportation, and Distribution (CLTD).

-CPSM-holders must recertify every four years by completing 60 hours of continuing education credits, as well as paying a renewal fee of $135 for members and $295 for non-members.
+CPSM holders must recertify every three years by completing 60 hours of continuing education credits and paying a renewal fee of $135 for members and $295 for non-members.
 The ISM also offers the Certified Professional in Supplier Diversity (CPSD) designation for those who wish to specialize further.

 Finally, the International Society of Logistics (SOLE) offers the Certified Professional Logistician (CPL) designation.
 Eligibility requirements include a master’s degree and at least four years of experience in logistics or a bachelor’s degree and at least five years of experience in logistics.
 Once the eligibility requirements are met, candidates will need to pass an eight-hour multiple-choice exam, which is broken up into four two-hour sessions.
 Exam fees are $375 for non-members.
 The CPL designation does not expire.